Cardinals vs. Rockies Player Props Betting Odds

 MLB Props Today: St. Louis Cardinals

-- Adam Wainwright (3-5) will take to the mound for the Cardinals and make his 14th start of the season.
+- The Cardinals' Steven Matz (2-7) will make his 16th start of the season.

-- He has earned a quality start one time in 13 starts this season.

-- Wainwright will look to finish five or more innings for the third start in a row.
+- Matz will look to finish five or more innings for the fourth start in a row.

 |Opponent